guidance-guarantee-programme/pension_guidance/content/scams.md

 Scammers may offer you tempting ways to invest your pension pot, eg investing it in a new hotel being built in an exotic location.

 Most of these offers are fake but can appear very convincing.
-Their aim is to get you to cash in your pension pot and transfer the money. **Once you’ve transferred your money into a scam, it’s too late.** You could lose all your pension money as well as face [tax of up to 55%](https://www.gov.uk/tax-on-pension/higher-tax-on-unauthorised-payments) or huge additional fees.
+Their aim is to get you to cash in your pension pot and transfer the money.

+%Once you’ve transferred your money into a scam, it’s too late.
+You could lose all your pension money as well as face [tax of up to 55%](https://www.gov.uk/tax-on-pension/higher-tax-on-unauthorised-payments) or huge additional fees.%

 ##How to tell if it’s a scam